 I say they’re hiding behind a wisp of a technicality.
 Yes, indentured service was the norm, but only for people who were English.
-In fact, English adventurers were already selling into slavery Native Americans from New England, including a Patuxet man named Tisquantum, captured by the English in 1614 and sold into slavery in Spain.
+In fact, English adventurers were already selling into slavery Native Americans from New England.
+One of them, a Patuxet man named Tisquantum, captured by the English in 1614 and sold into slavery in Spain.
 He later returned to New England and is now known in popular history as Squanto, who helped the Pilgrims survive their first winters.

 Back to the events of 1619.
 How did this group of Africans get to Jamestown?
-Portuguese slave traders had bought them after they’d been captured in Angola.
+They were most likely captured in Angola.
+Portuguese slave traders bought them.
 Then English pirates, sailing a captured Dutch man of war, took the Africans as plunder.
 (Only technically the “Dutch ship” of your American history class.)
 The pirates then took the Africans to Virginia and traded them for food.

 How much of this sounds to you like the Africans were there voluntarily?
 Is it likely that they spoke enough English to enter into a meaningful agreement of indenture?
 How many choices do you think they had, and do you think anybody asked them what they wanted?
 I think any reasonable person would consider them enslaved.

 Five years later, in 1624, Virginia took its first census, and noted the presence of a couple with a young son: “Antoney Negro and Isabell Negro.”
 The census did not identify them with surnames, or by occupation, but only the color of their skin.
 Their skin color would likely determine their fate and that of their descendants for centuries.
 That is another difference between slavery and indenture.